-Following the conclusion of the Public Comment Period, the Office of Broadband compiled and reviewed comments to draw out major themes and feedback.
-Responses to public comment were developed.
-The DAU was updated as appropriate to reflect any relevant considerations.
-A summary of public comments and the Office's responses can be found within 7.3 Appendix C: Summary of DAU Public Comments.
+Following the conclusion of the Public Comment Period, the Office of Broadband will compile and review comments to draw out major themes and feedback.
+As needed, responses to public comment will be developed.
+The DAU will be updated as appropriate to reflect any relevant considerations.